djecodes/djecodes/README.md

 👤 I am a 2nd year Information Technology student @ ASU.
 I have always been in love with tech from a young age and fiddled with programming on and off throughout my middle and highschool days.

-🪄 I hold a deep interest in the client-side of web development.
+🪄 I hold a deep interest in the front-end of web development.
 The eternal pursuit of what's possible within creative design / UI and the constant tango of how to translate these designs effectively to the programming side to bring a functional, accessible, and expressive experience to users.

 💟 Outside of web development and designing, I enjoy a plethora of passions and hobbies but you'll mostly find me:
 - 🏀 Playing basketball